-Our BOSAQ water experts actively participate in the process of tackling the water crisis challenge.
+At BOSAQ, our water experts actively participate in the process of tackling the water crisis challenge.
 We put together experience with sustainable and decentralized technology to close the water loop and provide sustainable clean water with minimal environmental impact and maximum social benefit for communities and the industry.

 P. H. Gleick, ‘Water, Drought, Climate Change, and Conflict in Syria’, Weather Clim.
 Soc., vol. 6, no. 3, pp. 331–340, Jul.
 2014, doi: 10.1175/WCAS-D-13-00059.1.